codemaster138/workflows/README.md

 If my project does _**not**_ need to be compiled or built for production, I will adopt a slightly different workflow.
 I will still write code on the `master` and occasionally on `feature_*` branches, and still have a deploy branch to take care of deploying the code.
 My GitHub Actions will listen to pushes on that branch, and then create a new automated release.
 I will then go to my releases pannel and write a propper description of the release before publishing it.

 # Projects using webpack
-Whenever I have a project that uses webpack, I will adopt the workflow for [Anything with a compile/build process].
+Whenever I have a project that uses webpack, I will adopt the workflow for [Anything with a compile/build process](#anything-with-a-compilebuild-process).
 My GitHub actions will look like this:
 ```yaml
 # This is a basic workflow to help you get started with Actions